wp-plugins/no-ie-upgrade-reminder-widget/no-ie/readme.txt

 == Description ==

-Something I’ve had sitting about my hard drive for a while, this plugin gives you the ability to display a widget to your visitors that use IE6 (and optionally IE7), reminding them to upgrade their browser!
+This plugin gives you the ability to display a widget to your visitors that use IE6 (and optionally IE7), reminding them to upgrade their browser!
 It can display a link to download the current versions of Google Chrome, Mozilla Firefox, Apple Safari, Opera, or Internet Explorer — entirely up to you which of the five are offered to the user, and whether the order is randomized on each page load.

 == Installation ==